ken343/vnf-suite/README.md

 These inclue:

 1. mcProxy - A CLI tool that can create a reverse proxy that will route requests to a list of application servers.
-2. mcLogger - Keeps a tab on the actions for the system.

 mcProxy
 -------